 How long to steep black tea?

 Depending on its origin, black tea should steep for 2 to 7 minutes.
-It should be placed in hot water, but never boiling to avoid altering its taste or quality.
+It should be placed in hot water, but never boiling, to avoid altering its taste or quality.

 Steeping black tea according to its origin

 Preparing black tea is an institution.
-Teapot, leaves, water and infusion... no detail is left to chance for a cup with perfect aromas.
+Teapot, leaves, water, and infusion... no detail is left to chance for a cup with perfect aromas.

 The type of black tea is the decisive criterion for knowing the steeping time.
 For Darjeeling black tea, for example, the steeping time varies from 2 to 5 minutes.
 Crushed leaves also require a shorter steeping time than whole leaves.
-Finally, those who prefer a strong-flavored tea sometimes let it steep for up to 7 minutes.
+Finally, those who prefer a tea strong in flavors sometimes let it steep for up to 7 minutes.
 Spiced teas, on the other hand, should steep for less than 5 minutes.

-Steeping black tea: mind the water temperature!
+Steeping black tea: pay attention to water temperature!

 Our customers talk about us